epfl-ml-reproducers/subspace-attack-reproduction/README.md

 ├── LICENSE
 ├── notebooks # Contains some notebooks used to analyze the experiments │   └── experiment_analysis.ipynb
-├── outputs # Should contain the outputs of the experiments ├── pretrained # Should contain the pretrained models (.pth files) ├── README.md # This file :)
+├── outputs # Contains the .npy files obtained in the reported experiments ├── pretrained # Should contain the pretrained models (.pth files) ├── README.md # This file :)
 ├── requirements.txt # Contains information about dependencies